UTS Psychology Clinic

-In line with the expert advice of the Australian and State Governments, and State Health Authorities, regarding the COVID-19 situation, the One Hundred Broadway Clinic will be reopening as the UTS campus gradually reactivates.
+In line with the expert advice of the Australian and State Governments, and State Health Authorities, regarding the COVID-19 situation, the One Hundred Broadway Clinic has reopened as the UTS campus gradually reactivates.

-The clinic will be offering a mainly telehealth service, via a secure videoconferencing platform, from late July 2020.
+The clinic will currently be offering a telehealth service, via a secure videoconferencing platform, as from Tuesday 28 July 2020.

 If you would like to make an appointment or have a query please contact us on email@example.com or phone on 9514 7339.
 Administration staff will be available Tuesday to Friday 12.00pm to 5.00pm to answer telephone enquiries.
 Voicemail messages will be returned as soon as possible.